-Shut down your machine
+First, shut down your machine

-Shake it out
+Shake out your less-than-clean keyboard

 Frequency is key.
 Just like brushing and flossing your teeth, the more often you clean your keyboard, the less likely it is that dirt and scum will have a chance to build up.
-While once a day is probably excessive, once a week is very easily doable.
+While once a day is probably excessive, once a week is easily doable.

 The bacteria is probably not that bad—for you at least